 - ✓ P.O. issued, Kickoff meeting for the project held at site. - ✓ Obtained Sootblowing related Checklist information from customer. - ✓ Obtained revised I/O list from customer.
 Review information and seek clarifications.
-I/O list finalized. - ✓ Data communications and networking layout and requirements reviewed and agreed upon with customer. - ✓ Sun system and relevant peripherals acquired, installed and delivered to plant site. - ✓ Development and testing of datalink to Solvera system. - ✓ Interfaced with Solvera and Clyde Bergemann to resolve data communications and system setup issues. - ✓ Reviewed boiler cleanliness information requirements with customer. - ✓ EtaPRO information received.
-EtaPRO boiler cleanliness data quality report submitted to customer. - ✓ NeuSIGHT® workstation configured and installed at site. - ✓ Input datalink communications to WDPF, PI and Sovera systems is functional.
-Output datalink verified. - ✓ Technical review, evaluation, analysis and research related to 2nd stage processing and AI techniques.
-In progress. - ✓ Software development activities pertaining to 2nd stage processing techniques are in progress. - ✓ Literature review and patent search to ensure uniqueness and differentiation of the proposed technology. - ✓ Finalized a sub-contract with PCS to implement ACM software. - ✓ ACM software implementation is in progress.
+I/O list finalized. - ✓ Data communications and networking layout and requirements reviewed and agreed upon with customer. - ✓ Sun system and relevant peripherals acquired, installed and delivered to plant site. - ✓ Developed and tested datalink to Solvera system. - ✓ Interfaced with Solvera and Clyde Bergemann to resolve data communications and system setup issues. - ✓ Reviewed boiler cleanliness information requirements with customer. - ✓ NeuSIGHT® workstation configured and installed at site. - ✓ Input datalink communications to WDPF, PI and Solvera systems is functional.
+Output datalink verified. - ✓ Technical review, evaluation, analysis, research and software development related to 2nd stage processing and AI techniques.
+In progress. - ✓ Literature review and patent search to ensure uniqueness and differentiation of the proposed technology. - ✓ Finalized a sub-contract with PCS to implement ACM software. - ✓ ACM software implementation is in progress.
 I/O list for monitoring approved by TECO. - ✓ Participated in project meetings at site.
 Provided relevant information and updates. - ✓ Prepared and presented a joint paper at the Electric Power 2003 conference and the PowerGen 2003 conference. - ✓ Parametric testing at site based on unit availability and maintenance activities.
 In progress. (eg. water cannons, sub groups) - ✓ Data analysis and visualization.
 This is an ongoing activity. - ✓ Develop neural network models and validate relationships.
-This is an ongoing activity. - ✓ Initiated closed-loop operation of available combustion parameters. - ✓ Regularly issued SB status reports for maintenance purposes. - ✓ Prepared and presented reports outlining project status and key observations. - ✓ Completed training session with plant operators and engineers on use of the Pegasus optimization system. - ✓ Obtained selected baseline data in electronic format from TECO.
+This is an ongoing activity. - ✓ Initiated closed-loop operation of available combustion parameters. - ✓ Regularly issued SB status reports for maintenance purposes. - ✓ Prepared and presented reports outlining project status and key observations. - ✓ Completed training session with plant operators and engineers on use of the Pegasus optimization system. - ✓ Obtained selected baseline data in electronic format from TECO. - ✓ Pegasus identified and reported problems with cleanliness factor calcs generated by EtaPRO.
+As configured currently the calcs are of limited value to ISB implementation.
+As of December 1, 2003 General Physics data was not usable and hence as notified to TECO earlier, Pegasus has moved on to using an alternate set of boiler and calculated parameters to support modeling and system operation over the entire load range. - ✓ Implemented and verified automated parametric test methods to support efficient testing and project execution. - ✓ Completed on-site training for ACM sensor validation software. - ✓ Prepared and provided ACM maintenance manual to TECO. - ✓ Completed parametric testing with two element pairs of sootblowers. - ✓ Architected and drafted 2nd stage processing code.